louisremi/background-size-polyfill/README.md

 How to use it?
 -----------------

-Everywhere you use `background-size: cover;` or `background-size: contain;` in your CSS, add a reference to this script.
+Everywhere you use `background-size: cover;` or `background-size: contain;` in your CSS, add a reference to this file.

 ```css
 .selector {